Schedule for English 146 (W 2021):

 The main goal is to demonstrate in compact form an understanding of the basic paradigm of an effective data story: using good data to make a good story that gets people to care about information.

 Content: The data narrative project should include both text (or voice) and data visualizations (and other visual elements as appropriate).
-It should move through at least 5 logical or narrative stages (where a “stage” is loosely defined to mean an identifiably separate unit of telling/showing).
+It should move through at least 5 logical or narrative “scenes” (where a “scene” is loosely defined to mean an identifiably separate unit of telling/showing).

 Staging Location: During design and development, data narratives can be created in a team’s Google shared drive.
 Because some data narratives may include dynamic, interactive, or other content that requires hosting on a server, it is also possible to stage a project under development in a content-management system such as a WordPress site or elsewhere online.
 (Mechanics can be discussed with the instructors as needed.)

 Final Location: By default, a project’s final location will be online (e.g., on the team’s Google shared drive) with permissions set to publicly viewable.
-Narratives that require being hosted on a server can be located instead on a student’s own hosting service (e.g., a WordPress site) or elsewhere.
+Narratives may also be hosted on such online data visualization, mapping, and similar services.
+Blogging platforms or a student’s own hosting service (e.g., a WordPress.com or Reclaim Hosting site) are also possible.
 (Mechanics can be discussed with the instructors as needed.)

 Intellectual Property: Projects must be careful to respect the copyright constraints and conditions of any materials they use and make publicly viewable.
 In regard to the copyright status of the projects themselves: a team’s data narratives should by default be put online with a declaration that it is published under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 However, teams are free to decide on a different option.
 For example, they can choose alternative Creative Commons options or declare traditional, restrictive copyright in the name of an individual or individuals.
 (By default, the “Student Work” page on the course site will include links to team projects, though students may request otherwise.)